idc9/what_the_cluster/README.rst

 Overview
 ========

 This package contains some algoritms to estimate the number of clusters for an arbitrary clustering algorithm.
-While many of these can be found elsewhere (see below) for whatever reason I found it useful to implement differently in a way which is more useful for what I was doing.
-Hopefully you may find these useful.
+While many of these can be found elsewhere (see below) for whatever reason I found it useful to them implement differently in a way which is more useful for what I was doing.
+Hopefully you find these useful as well.

 Currently implements